JoshDavid/EasyGUI/README.md

 - P is the namespace result of the ‘specifyParams’ function.
 P is optional.
 - R is the result of the function.
 R is the date returned selected by the User.
 This date is returned in the 'YYYY-MM-DD' format.
 R is ¯1 if the page was closed before a response was submitted.
 R is Character, unless the page was aborted then an Integer ¯1 is returned.
 The length of R is equal to the length of labels.
 - Labels is a list of labels that will precede each date picker object.
 Labels can be a vector of items or a single item.
 Character, Numeric, or Mixed.

+∇ PromptNumberInput ∇

+R← {p} PromptNumberInput labels

+- P is the namespace result of the ‘specifyParams’ function.
+P is optional.
+- R is the result of the function.
+R is the response the user has entered and submit into each number input.
+R is Numeric and can be Integers or Floats. unless the page was aborted then an Integer ¯1 is returned.
+The length of R is equal to the length of labels.
+- Labels is a list of labels that will precede each number input box.
+Labels can be a vector of items or a single item.
+Character, Numeric, or Mixed.

 ∇ PromptTextInput ∇